House passes bill to cap insulin prices

 The House of Representatives voted Thursday to approve legislation that would limit cost-sharing for insulin under private health insurance and Medicare.
 The vote was 232-193, with 12 Republican members joining their Democratic colleagues to pass the measure.

 The Affordable Insulin Now Act would cap insulin prices at either $35 a month or 25% of an insurance plan's negotiated price — whichever is lower.
-The legislation aims to take effect in 2023 but its fate in the Senate remains unclear.
+The legislation would take effect in 2023 but its fate in the Senate remains unclear.

 "One in four Americans is forced to skip or ration doses of insulin and that's life-threatening," she said, noting the legislation "paves the way" for further action on negotiating lower drug prices beyond insulin.